elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-* Note - With the printer turned on, we can confirm that the LCD screen turns on, the hot-end fan turns on, and the electronics box fan turns on.
+  * Note - Once the printer is turned on, it is possible to confirm that the LCD screen turns on, the hot end fan turns on, and the electronics box fan turns on.
 <center>
 <table>
   <tr>